Cert Ed 14+

 Entry Requirements

-For the Generic pathway the entry requirements depend on the subject area you wish to teach.
-You must have the highest vocational qualification relevant to that subject area.
-For some subject areas this means a National Vocational Qualification (NVQ) level 3, and for others it may be an NVQ level 4 or a Higher National Diploma (HND).
-You are also required to have maths and English GCSE at grade C or above / equivalent you will also need to evidence these before enrolment.
+You must have the highest vocational qualification relevant to the subject area you wish to teach.
+For some subject areas, this means a National Vocational Qualification (NVQ) level 3, and for others, it may be an NVQ level 4 or a Higher National Diploma (HND).

-You'll be required to attend an interview as part of the application process.
-This will involve written diagnostic tests for English/literacy and mathematics/numeracy, a short oral presentation, and a face-to-face interview.
+You'll be required to attend an interview day as part of the application process.
+This will involve written diagnostic tests for English

 Modules